oklog/oklog/DESIGN.md

           +---+
 ```

-> ☛ Ingesters are stateful, so they should have a graceful shutdown process.
+Observe that ingesters are stateful, so they need a graceful shutdown process.
-> First, they should terminate connections and close listeners.
+First, they should terminate connections and close listeners.
-> Then, they should wait for all flushed segments to be consumed.
+Then, they should wait for all flushed segments to be consumed.
-> Finally, they may be shut down.
+Finally, they may be shut down.

 ### Consume segments

 The ingesters act as a sort of queue, buffering records to disk in groups called segments.
-But that storage should be considered ephemeral.
+While it is protected against e.g. power failure, ultimately, we consider that storage ephemeral.
-Segments should be consumed as quickly as possible by the query tier.
+Segments should be replicated as quickly as possible by the query tier.
 Here, we take a page from the Prometheus playbook.
 Rather than the ingesters pushing flushed segments to query nodes, the query nodes pull flushed segments from the ingesters.
-This enables a coherent model for scaling.
+This enables a coherent model to scale for throughput.
 To accept a higher ingest rate, add more ingest nodes, with faster disks.
 If the ingest nodes are backing up, add more query nodes to consume from them.